How to Remove Spider Veins

 Intense Pulsed Light (IPL): Similar to laser treatment for spider veins, IPL works better to remove the very small veins that can occur on the face, but is less effective in the legs.

 Thermocoagulation: This spider vein treatment involves using a tiny heat probe inserted into the vein to try to eradicate the vein.
-This treatment is very commonly used.
+This treatment is not very commonly used.

 Microphlebectomy: This procedure uses tiny skin nicks and an instrument to remove the veins, but it is mainly used for varicose veins and not spider veins.